How To Choose An Effective PTSD Treatment

 Questions to consider about PTSD medications

-The decision to medicate or not can be complicated because there are various medications on the market, and each one has potential side effects to discuss with your doctor.
-In addition, starting a new medication can be scary, and you may be taking a risk to see whether the benefits outweigh any adverse effects.
+The decision to take medication can be complicated because there are various medication options, and each one has potential side effects to discuss with your doctor.
+In addition, starting a new medication can be scary, and you may be taking a risk to see whether the benefits outweigh any potential adverse effects.

 The following questions can be considered as you contemplate which PTSD medication may be effective for you alongside your doctor's advice: